 Mark Oven, Energy Sector Development Expert

 Mark Oven’s life’s work has been dedicated to improving energy in developing countries.
 He has been at the forefront of energy project implementation since 1986.
-Mr. Oven has provided oversight and quality control on more than 20 major projects for various government agencies and development organizations, including the U.S. Agency for International Development, International Development Bank, and Millennium Challenge Corporation.
+Mr. Oven has provided oversight and quality control on more than 20 major projects for various government agencies and development organizations, including the U.S. Agency for International Development, Inter-American Development Bank, and Millennium Challenge Corporation.
 His energy sector reform project work has included supporting industrial and commercial clients in Asia, Africa, the Americas, and Eastern Europe.

 Mr. Oven’s experience includes managing field-based projects with complex logistical and administrative aspects and multi-cultural teams, and managing the development of project deliverables essential for successful contract performance.
 In addition to his program management and technical advisory skills, he has designed clean energy courses and workshops that have trained thousands of energy engineers around the world.
 Mr. Oven holds a Master of Science degree in Mechanical and Aerospace Engineering from Cornell University and a Bachelor of Science degree in Mechanical Engineering from Santa Clara University.